 IMPORTANT SUMMER NOTICE: Minimum summer credit load for matriculated students is six or more credits in order to receive ANY loan aid.

 The following financial aid may be applied to Summer Session charges:

-- Federal Direct Student/Parent Loan applicants must file a 2013–2014 Free Application for Federal Student Aid (FAFSA) prior to March 1, 2013 and enroll for six or more total summer credits.
+- Federal Direct Student/Parent Loan applicants must file a 2016–2017 Free Application for Federal Student Aid (FAFSA) prior to March 1, 2016, and enroll for six or more total summer credits at SUNY New Paltz for the summer.
 Students should complete the Summer Financial Aid Application to initiate the process of evaluating eligibility.

-- Pell Grants may be available.
-Applicants must file a 2013–2014 Free Application for Federal Student Aid (FAFSA) prior to March 1, 2013.
+- Federal Pell Grant.
+Applicants must file a 2016–2017 Free Application for Federal Student Aid (FAFSA) prior to March 1, 2016.
 Students should complete the Summer Financial Aid Application to initiate the process of evaluating eligibility.
-Pell Grant awards received during the summer term may result in a reduced Pell Grant for the following spring semester due to prior fall and summer Pell usage.
+Pell Grants are available for those who qualify depending on enrollment and FAFSA results.
+Pell Grant awards received in the summer will reduce the amount of Pell available to award for the following spring semester, as students can only receive the equivalent of two full-time awards during the course of an academic year.
 Students may decline Pell in some cases to preserve spring eligibility.
 Financial Aid regulations are subject to change at any time.